YogeshQA-Diwakar/ATE_PEP1_Testing_Using_Cypress/README.md

 •
 Create a file with the name Test.spec.js and describe your first project

-**Detailed Scenario 2:**
+**Detailed Scenario 1/2/3:**

-Detailed Scenario 2:
+Detailed Scenario 1:
 •
+Create test cases to open the website on localhost: 4200 •
+In the same test, write code to click on forms and the forms' layout •
+Go to the code of the application ngx-admin in vscode, and edit the attributes of Sign In button, add an attribute and value as data-cy="signInButton"
+•
+The application will deploy automatically
+•
+Inspect the button using the new attribute and write Cypress code for the Button element •
+Under the horizontal form, inspect the email and type the text.
+Inspect the password, type the text, and click on the checkbox
+•
+Use Cypress Assertion to validate if the form contains a button with the name Sign in Detailed Scenario 2:
+•
-1>Create a test case to open the website on localhost:4200.
+Create a test case to open the website on localhost:4200.
 Under the form layout, write code to find all three radio buttons •
-2>Inspect the first radio button, check if it is enabled or not, and then click on it •
+Inspect the first radio button, check if it is enabled or not, and then click on it •
-3>Now, inspect radio button 2, check if it is enabled or not, and then click on it •
+Now, inspect radio button 2, check if it is enabled or not, and then click on it •
-4>Validate that radio button 1 should not be selected.
+Validate that radio button 1 should not be selected.
 Use cypress assertion •
+Validate whether radio button 3 is disabled or not.
+If radio button 3 is disabled, then use Cypress Assertion Detailed Scenario 3:
+•
+Create a test case to open the website on localhost: 4200 •
+Write test code to navigate to modals and overlays, then click on them •
+Inspect the toaster and click on it in the application •
+There are three checkboxes under this.
+Use the check method to select the checkboxes •
+Again, inspect all three checkboxes and click on only the second checkbox using the click() method •
 5>Validate whether radio button 3 is disabled or not.
 If radio button 3 is disabled, then use Cypress Assertion